nelsonjchen/op-replay-clipper/README.md

 Give this project a test with [GitHub Codespaces](https://github.com/codespaces) if you haven't already!

+* Prior GitHub Codespaces experience is not needed!
 * You don't need an existing openpilot development environment setup!
 * You don't need to install anything on your computer!
 * You just need a free GitHub account.